Azure/java-aks-aca-dapr-workshop/docs/modules/9-Module/9-2-2-azure-key-vault-secrets-store-code.md

 1. Open the terminal window and make sure the current folder is `VehicleRegistrationService`.

-1. Enter the following command to run the VehicleRegistrationService with a Dapr sidecar:
+2. Enter the following command to run the VehicleRegistrationService:

    ```console
    mvn spring-boot:run
    ```

-1. Open a **new** terminal window and change the current folder to `FineCollectionService`.
+3. Open a **new** terminal window and change the current folder to `FineCollectionService`.

-1. Enter the following command to run the FineCollectionService with a Dapr sidecar:
+4. Enter the following command to run the FineCollectionService with a Dapr sidecar:

     * Ensure you have run `dapr init` command prior to running the below command